-Click here to see the profiles of people whom you have told Match.com you're interested in.
+3. You’re Interested – Click here to see the profiles of people whom you have told Match you’re interested in.

-This allows you to manually search for and match people with you.
-See the "Manual Matching" section below and our Match.com Search tutorial for more information.
+3. Match Me – This allows you to manually search for and match people with you.
+See the “Manual Matching” section below.

-This shows you some basic information about the match you currently have selected, including height, body type, ethnicity, religion, tobacco/alcohol habits, etc. You may need to click View More when the About tab is highlighted to see a few more things.
-(See the tip to the right.)
+5. Current Match’s Basic Info – This shows you some basic information about the match you currently have selected, including height, body type, ethnicity, religion, tobacco/alcohol habits, etc. You may need to click View More when the About tab is highlighted to see a few more things.

 If the About tab is highlighted, this will show you some advanced information about the match you currently have selected.
 This includes: